Robert L. Wilkins: Professional career

-After completing law school, Wilkins served as a law clerk for Judge Earl B. Gilliam of the United States District Court for the Southern District of California.
+After law school, Wilkins was a law clerk for Judge Earl Ben Gilliam of the U.S. District Court for the Southern District of California from 1989 to 1990.
 Wilkins worked at the Public Defender Service for the District of Columbia from 1990 to 2002, serving as chief of special litigation from 1996 to 2000.
-Starting in 2002, Wilkins was a partner at the Washington, D.C. law firm of Venable LLP.
+From 2002 to 2010, Wilkins was in private practice as a partner at the Washington, D.C. law firm Venable LLP, where he litigated patent disputes and other cases.

 Wilkins was a member of the presidential commission that advised President George W. Bush on the establishment of the Smithsonian Institution's National Museum of African American History and Culture.
 He wrote about this experience, and the long history of the project, in Long Road to Hard Truth: The 100 Year Mission to Create the National Museum of African American History and Culture, published in 2016.

 Wilkins v.
 Maryland State Police

 In May 1992, Wilkins was in a rented vehicle with three other family members when they were pulled over by Maryland State Police for violating the speed limit.
 At the time, the Maryland State Police Department instructed their officers to focus on black males in expensive vehicles when conducting traffic stops.
 Wilkins filed suit in the case of Wilkins v.
 Maryland State Police and eventually won a "landmark" settlement against the state of Maryland.
 As part of the case settlement, Maryland was required to maintain records of all traffic stops that resulted in vehicle search requests.
 The case helped bring national attention to the practice of racial profiling and helped popularize the term "driving while black".